maxxiimo/the-front-end-manifesto/appendix-1.md

 ### Groundwork Tasks

-With any Rails application their is some very basic groundwork that needs to be done; creating the application and using some kind of versioning system.
+With any Rails application their aare some very basic groundwork tasks that needs to be done; creating the application and using some kind of versioning system.
 In the Rails world Git and Github are the versioning sytem and service of choice.
 Here are the steps I follow to set this up:

     $ rails new <name> --no-test-framework
     Switch to new project folder.